Applying categorization to tickets and resources

 - Printer is not working.

-When the user enters this text while submitting a ticket for a broken printer, and clicks on the Recommendations link below the Category field, the category field is auto-populated with Hardware.
+While submitting a ticket if a user enters this text, and clicks on the Recommendations link below the Category field, the category field is automatically populated as Hardware.

-If you want to enter values other than the one auto-populated by BMC Cognitive Service Management, you can choose the values by clicking the Browse Categories link.
+If you want to change the categories to the values other than the ones that are populated by BMC Helix Cognitive Automation, you can choose the values by clicking the Browse Categories link.
 The category value entered using the Browse Categories link takes precedence and the change is noted by the system for future training needs.

 To manually categorize tickets